 - All members of the school community have a statutory duty to safeguard and promote the welfare of children and young people.
-Staff and governors should not investigate possible abuse or neglect themselves. - School Improvement Liverpool provide an online resource 'Safeguarding-Mate' to support colleagues decision making: www.schoolimprovementliverpool.co.uk/safeguarding-mate/ - All concerns should be reported without delay directly to the Designated Safeguarding Lead, Designated Safeguarding Deputies, Head Teacher or any member of the School Leadership Team.
-This should be followed by a written account of the concerns completed on the school's agreed Child Protection/Child Welfare Incident Form (CPOMS). - Consideration will need to be given to immediately protecting the child and contacting the police and/or ringing for an ambulance if the child is injured. - The Designated Safeguarding Lead or Deputy Designated Safeguarding Lead will take immediate action without delay and will make a referral to children's services by telephone if a child is believed to be suffering or likely to suffer significant harm.
-This referral will always be followed up in writing.
+Staff and governors should not investigate possible abuse or neglect themselves. - SIL provide an online resource 'Safeguarding-Mate' to support/guide colleagues decision making when they have a concern about a child or the behaviour of an adult:

-Children's Services contact details are as follows:
+www.schoolimprovementliverpool.co.uk/safeguarding-mate/ - All concerns should be reported without delay directly to the Designated Safeguarding Lead, Designated Safeguarding Deputies, Head Teacher or any member of the School Leadership Team.
+This should be followed by a written account of the concerns completed following the school's agreed procedure using CPOMS. - Consideration will need to be given to immediately protecting the child and contacting the police and/or ringing for an ambulance if the child is injured. - The Designated Safeguarding Lead or Deputy Designated Safeguarding Lead will take immediate action without delay and will make a referral to children's services by telephone if a child is believed to be suffering or likely to suffer significant harm.
+This referral will always be followed up in writing. - Children's Services contact details are as follows: